popgenDK/courses/kenya2024/Readme.md

 ## data for exercises can be found here

 [Workshop data](https://popgen.dk/albrecht/course/kenya2024/)
- - you will have to install the software on your wn
+ - you will have to install the software on your own